Training in Mental Health and Psychosocial Support (MHPSS) Interventions for Emergency Affected Populations Living IN THE URBAN CONTEXT

 Since 2018, participants have come to Urban Life training from IOM, UNHCR, Tdh, GTZ and national NGO from the countries of Algeria, Bangladesh, Cote d'Ivoire, Greece, Iraq, Jordan, Nigeria, South Africa and South Sudan.

 The field experience is organized by PSTIC.
-Egypt has 247000 people of concern to UNHCR from 60 countries mostly from Eritrea, Ethiopian, Somalia, South Sudan, Sudan, Iraq, Syria and Yemen and an estimated 3-5 million migrants living in Greater Cairo and other smaller urban centers.
+Egypt has 289,000 people of concern to UNHCR from 60 countries mostly from Eritrea, Ethiopian, Somalia, South Sudan, Sudan, Iraq, Syria and Yemen and an estimated 5-6 million migrants living in Greater Cairo and other smaller urban centers.
 Their ability to live safely with an adequate standard of living is a constant challenge.
-Since 2009, PSTIC in affiliation with Terre des hommes (Tdh) and as an implementing partner of UNHCR has provided support to refugees, asylum seekers and migrants in Egypt.
+Since 2009, PSTIC, as a program of Terre des hommes (Tdh), and as an implementing partner of UNHCR and with support by IOM and other donors has provided support to refugees, asylum seekers and migrants in Egypt.

-The PSTIC community-based team includes 120+ trained refugees and asylum seekers who assist their communities 24 hours a day 7 days a week.
-Interventions are multidisciplinary and facilitate the protection of the most vulnerable people through home and community-based interventions that promote mental health and psychosocial well-being; emergency response; information sharing; community awareness raising, support and integration; case management; counseling-problem solving; mental health care; facilitation of access to emergency health care; and support for safe housing.
+The PSTIC community-based team includes 200+ trained refugees and migrants who assist their communities 24 hours a day 7 days a week.
+Interventions are multidisciplinary and facilitate the protection of the most vulnerable people through home and community-based interventions that promote mental health and psychosocial well-being; emergency response; information sharing; community awareness raising, support and integration; case management; counseling-problem solving; mental health care; facilitation of access to emergency health care; youth activities; and support for safe housing.
+Additionally, PSTIC has a Peace of Mind

 MHPSS Interventions for Emergency Affected Populations in the Urban Context Training Curriculum